 BIA Tribal Resilience Program

 The Department of the Interior’s (DOI) Bureau of Indian Affairs (BIA) launched the Tribal Climate Resilience Partnership and Technical Assistance Program in 2014 to help tribes prepare for climate change.Direct funding supports federally-recognized Tribes and Alaska Native communities in climate resilience planning through competitive awards for climate training, adaptation planning, vulnerability assessments, supplemental monitoring, capacity building, and ocean and coastal management planning.
-On April 10, 2019 the BIA announced new funding availability and grant proposal requirements for 2019.
-Proposals are due by June 10, 2019.

 Purpose: The Tribal Resilience program funding supports tribes in climate change resilience planning, and ocean and coastal management and planning.
 Funded projects will address “vulnerability to extreme events and harmful environmental trends” through training, adaptation planning and data development, and travel to attend capacity building trainings and technical workshops.
 Projects will incorporate science (including Traditional Knowledge) and technical information to help address climate and extreme weather event vulnerabilities.
 Funding will also be allocated to support tribal participation in ocean and coastal (including the Great Lakes) cooperative planning and projects for resource health, resiliency, community safety, and economic security.